pouryajafarzadeh/Khayyam-Offline-Persian-Handwriting-Dataset/README.md

 ## Download

-To download the dataset, you can use the [link](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/WYRTKS), To use the dataset, you should contact the authors for the password of the file.
+To download the dataset, you can use the [link](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/WYRTKS).
+To use the dataset, you should contact the authors for the file password.

 <div align="right">